AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_controller_gateway_keepalive_config.md

 The following arguments are supported:

 ### Required
-* `keep_alive_speed` - The gateway keepalive template name.
+* `keepalive_speed` - The gateway keepalive template name.
 Must be one of "slow", "medium" or "fast".
 Visit [here](https://docs.aviatrix.com/HowTos/gateway.html#gateway-keepalives) for the complete documentation about the gateway keepalive configuration.

 ## Import